crgarcia12/azure-function-msi-python/README.md

 ```

 We are ready to go!
+Check out the source code of the demo function: https://github.com/crgarcia12/azure-function-msi-python/blob/master/listnames/__init__.py